Fact check: Trump delivers barrage of false claims in first post-indictment address | KRDO

 Defending his handling of government documents, which is the subject of an ongoing federal investigation, Trump repeated his false claim that that several other former presidents took documents with them upon leaving the White House.

-Trump claimed in his Tuesday speech that “openly taking boxes of documents and mostly clothing and other things to my home” is something “which President Obama has done.”
+Trump claimed that “openly taking boxes of documents and mostly clothing and other things to my home” is something “which President Obama has done.”
 He continued, “The Bushes have done.
 Jimmy Carter’s done.
 Ronald Reagan is done.
 Everybody’s done.”

 Facts First: This is false, as the National Archives and Records Administration itself pointed out in a statement last year; there is no evidence that previous presidents did anything like what Trump did after the Presidential Records Act took effect in 1981 (beginning with the Reagan administration).
 In reality, NARA was granted custody of the presidential records of former Presidents Ronald Reagan, Barack Obama and both George Bushes as soon as these presidents left office, as required by the Presidential Records Act, and it was NARA, not those presidents, that moved those documents to temporary archival facilities — facilities managed by NARA.